Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase

-A common problem with the Wang-Landau method is the error saturation~\cite{Belardinelli-2007-2}.
-One might naively expect that the modification factor convergence to unity would also lead to the convergence of $g(E)$.
-However, the deviation from the real density of states saturates, which can be alleviated by subtle modifications to the original algorithm~\cite{Belardinelli-2007-1, Belardinelli-2007-2, Zhou-2008}.
-Because of this error saturation, it is generally advised to compare Wang-Landau results with standard Monte Carlo averages.
-Progress is still being made in developing the Wang-Landau algorithm and extending its applications~\cite{Troyer-2003, Zhou-2006, Maerzke-2014, Chan-2017, Egorov-2018, Langfeld-2022}.
+A common issue with the Wang-Landau method is error saturation~\cite{Belardinelli-2007-2}.
+One might expect that as the modification factor converges to unity, $g(E)$ would also converge.
+However, the deviation from the true density of states saturates, which can be mitigated by subtle modifications to the original algorithm~\cite{Belardinelli-2007-1, Belardinelli-2007-2, Zhou-2008}.
+Due to this error saturation, it is generally recommended to compare Wang-Landau results with standard Monte Carlo averages.
+Ongoing research continues to improve the Wang-Landau algorithm and expand its applications~\cite{Troyer-2003, Zhou-2006, Maerzke-2014, Vogel-2014, Chan-2017, Egorov-2018, Langfeld-2022}.
 Another example of a flat-histogram algorithm is the multicanonical Monte Carlo method~\cite{Liang-2007, Liang-2007-2, Liang-2009, Liang-2011}, which has been shown not to suffer from error saturation.

-Also, one can see that the Wang-Landau algorithm does not satisfy the detailed balance condition in the early steps of the random walk~\cite{Wang-2001-1, Landau-2004}.
-However, as the estimated density of states is sufficiently close to the real density of states, the detailed balance is restored for the stationary density of states.
-The Wang-Landau algorithm allows direct calculation of the Helmholtz free energy and entropy of equilibrium systems, which are not directly accessible by standard Monte Carlo methods that sample the canonical ensemble~\cite{Landau-2021}.
+Additionally, it is important to note that the Wang-Landau algorithm does not satisfy the detailed balance condition during the initial stages of the random walk~\cite{Wang-2001-1, Landau-2004}.
+However, as the estimated density of states approaches the true density of states, detailed balance is restored for the stationary density of states.
+The Wang-Landau algorithm enables the direct calculation of the Helmholtz free energy and entropy in equilibrium systems, quantities that are not readily accessible through standard Monte Carlo methods sampling the canonical ensemble~\cite{Landau-2021}.

-The Wang-Landau algorithm has been successfully applied to a wide range of equilibrium models, including spin systems~\cite{Silva-2006, Tsai-2008, Jorge-2019, Jorge-2021}, lattice gases~\cite{Jaleel-2021}, protein folding~\cite{Rathore-2004}, polymer models~\cite{Cunha-2006}, and even quantum systems~\cite{Troyer-2003}.
-Furthermore, it can be used to study systems with continuous degrees of freedom~\cite{Zhou-2006, Sinha-2009} and with complex energy landscapes~\cite{Wang-2001-2, Liang-2007, Liang-2007-2, Liang-2009, Liang-2011}.
-The Wang-Landau algorithm enables direct evaluation of the latent heat of a bistable equilibrium system.
+The Wang-Landau algorithm has been successfully applied to a wide range of equilibrium models, including spin systems~\cite{Silva-2006, Tsai-2008, Jorge-2019, Jorge-2021}, lattice gases~\cite{Jaleel-2021}, protein folding~\cite{Rathore-2004}, polymer models~\cite{Cunha-2006}, and quantum systems~\cite{Troyer-2003}.
+Furthermore, it can be used to study systems with continuous degrees of freedom~\cite{Zhou-2006, Sinha-2009} and complex energy landscapes~\cite{Wang-2001-2, Liang-2007, Liang-2007-2, Liang-2009, Liang-2011}.
+The Wang-Landau algorithm also enables the direct evaluation of the latent heat in bistable equilibrium systems.